 These five star luxury treehouses are currently in the building phase, scheduled to open in 2021, but they already look amazing!
 Each treehouse sleeps four, and with two separate accommodations, you could easy bring a second family to share in the fun.
 Nestled in the mountains of northern Georgia, local activities include hiking, fly fish, white water rafting, and boating.
 Sign up on their website and you will be the first to know when they are open!

 Where to Go Glamping in Texas

-Located on the floor of Palo Duro Canyon in the Texas panhandle, these luxury glamping tents are perfect for families, sleeping up to 6 people.
+Located on the floor of Palo Duro Canyon in the Texas panhandle, Palo Duro Glamping has tents are perfect for families, sleeping up to 6 people.
 In addition to the stunning setting, the tents have air conditioning, and a small kitchenette.
 Glamping kids will be entertained with board games, bikes, corn hole, and the quintessential fire pit, perfect for roasting s’mores in the evening!

 Tipis on the Guadalupe

 Located in New Braunfels, Texas, Tipis on the Guadalupe offers eight different tipis that are awesome for glamping with family.
 Inside each tent are two or three queen-sized beds with sleeping couches, a cable tv, small kitchenette, and air conditioning (super important in the Texas summer months)!

 There is a community game room located inside a TREE HOUSE, with ping pong, board games, and hang out space.
 Located next to the Guadalupe River, families can swim, go tubing, fish, or just splash in the water.
 Pack your bags, you’re going to love this place!